eclab/grains/lattice/README.md

 It implements much of Mutable Instruments's Grids algorithm except for swing, accents, and internal tempo.
 It is not nearly as convenient as [TOPOGRAF](https://www.tangiblewaves.com/store/p76/TOPOGRAF.html) because Grains does not have as many knobs and sockets exposed, but it can do quite a lot and has a variety of configuration options.

+## About Grids/TOPOGRAF

+Grids was an early Mutable Instruments drum pattern generator.
+It outputs a pattern for three drums.
+Grids has six knobs, thus six parameters:
+X, Y, DRUM 1 COMPLEXITY, DRUM 2 COMPLEXITY, DRUM 3 COMPLEXITY, and CHAOS.

+X and Y select a drum pattern in a 2D space.
+This pattern has information for all three drums.
+The space is set up so that nearby patterns will tend to sound similar and will morph from one to the other as you move from one pattern to the other in the space.

+For each drum note for a given drum, the note has a certain level of COMPLEXITY.
+If you turn up the COMPLEXITY knob above that note's COMPLEXITY, the note will start sounding, otherwise it will be muted.
+Thus turning the knob down will only cause "basic" or "critical" notes to be sounded, and turning it up will gradually include more and more embellishments.
+This can be done for each of the drums separately (three knobs).

+CHAOS introduces randomness into whether a drum note is sounded or muted regardless of complexity.

+## How Lattice Works

 Lattice has three configurations:

 - A SIMPLE configuration